University Institute of Diagnostic and Interventional Neuroradiology

 Neurovascular research:

 The research group focuses on treatment strategies for neurovascular diseases (aneurysms, AVM) and especially the evaluation and treatment of acute ischemic stroke.
 The researchers combine preclinical development of techniques in bench-top and animal models and evaluate their application in large-scale international clinical studies (Swift direct).
-Furthermore, the group evaluated robotic approaches in neurovascular treatment.
+Furthermore, the group evaluated robotic approaches and the feasibility of periprocedural flat panel CT imaging in neurovascular treatment.

 Advanced Neuroimaging and Artificial Intelligence Technology in Neuroradiology: